Concordium/concordium.github.io/source/testnet/guides/become-baker.rst

 #.
 Register the baker keys with the account.
 #.
 Start the node with the baker keys.

-After completing those steps, the node will bake blocks that will produce rewards for the associated account that registered it.
-The documentation that follows explains this steps and guides the user through the process.
+After completing those steps, the baker node will bake blocks.
+If a baked block is added to the chain the node's baker will receive a reward.

 .. note::

-   During this section we will use the name ``bakerAccount`` as the name of the account that will be used to register and manage the baker.
-This name of the account will be set when importing the account into the toolchain.
+   In this section we will use the name ``bakerAccount`` as the name of the account that will be used to register and manage a baker.

 Definitions
 ===========